 Retaining the services of an attorney who represents people involved in hit and run situations becomes the only way address this truly difficult situation.
 An attorney may be able to present the facts of the situation in such a way reasonable doubt is raised.

 In other scenarios, an attorney might be able to work something out to the benefit of the defendant.
 Plea bargains do remain an option when a defense attorney represents a client.
 The prior criminal history of the defendant plays a role in plea bargain deals.
 The accused might never been charged with a crime previously or even received a traffic infraction in the past.
 As for the accident itself, no one suffered an injury and property damage was minimal.
 Such factors would play a role in plea bargaining a lesser or minimal sentence in exchange for a guilty or no contest plea.

 The possibility could exist that the case may be withdrawn or dismissed.
 The charges of hit and run could even be reduced.
 Many options and outcomes are possible depending on how the hit and run occurred.
 All cases are unique and involve individual circumstances and evidence.
 An attorney examines the particulars of the case and the associated evidence.
 The accused will sit down in a meeting with the defense attorney and discuss the most viable approach to a defense.
-Experienced defense attorneys are prone to make the best possible recommendation based on the circumstances of the case.
+Experienced defense attorneys are prone to make the possible recommendation based on the circumstances of the case.

 Working with the Right Attorney

 An “experienced” attorney is one who represented clients in numerous hit and run cases.
 Working with an attorney with limited experience in hit and run cases probably won’t be as helpful to a defendant as one with a significant resume of effectively handling the same cases.